ibowditch/userdocs/_build/html/_sources/background.md.txt

 This may seem like a pointless chore, but it is in place to protect Members.

-**The main reason for keeping attendance records is to ensure that there is a reliable record of Member activity that can be used in cases of accident or misadventure, especially when a Workers Compensation Claim is lodged.**
+**The main reason for keeping attendance records is to ensure that there is a reliable record of Member activity that can be used in cases of accident or misadventure, especially when a Workers Compensation Claim is lodged.
+They are also occasionally referred to in Coronial enquiries.**

 ### Attendance Record Keeping